sccn/roiconnect/README.md

 ```
 git clone https://github.com/sccn/roiconnect.git
 ```
 That's it!
 If you want to run the plugin, please start [EEGLAB](https://github.com/sccn/eeglab#to-use-eeglab) first.
 You may need to add EEGLAB to the [MATLAB path](https://de.mathworks.com/help/matlab/ref/addpath.html).
+Some functions may require the additional installation of  [FieldTrip (lite or normal)](https://www.fieldtriptoolbox.org) and [Brainmovie](https://github.com/arnodelorme/brainmovie).

 Why is this EEGLAB plugin not in the EEGLAB plugin manager?
 The plugin is beta.
 Once it is completed, it will be added to the EEGLAB plugin manager.